-ASIC expects its accredited institutions to have written procedures for all of their policies and actions.
+ASIC expects its accredited institutions to have written procedures for all their policies and actions.
 (The person(s) with responsibility for each procedure should be able to explain it to the Inspectors).
 The advantage of this is if staff in particular roles leave or are unavailable at short notice, the person(s) then assuming these roles will know exactly what is expected of them.
-(In particular, this applies to procedures for recruitment, enrolment, attendance, vocational/academic progress, and the monitoring of home and international students.)
+(In particular, this applies to procedures for recruitment, enrolment, attendance, vocational/academic progress, and the monitoring of home and international students.

-Appropriate infrastructure exists for dealing with student applications and making offers.
+An appropriate infrastructure exists for dealing with student applications and making offers.
 Written administrative procedures exist for:

-- processing applications; - monitoring the number of offers made and accepted (if required for immigration purposes); - admission of students, including verification of their vocational/academic qualifications and competence in English language/other language of instruction at appropriate levels; - checking the financial viability of the students; - student admission and enrolment; - payment of deposits/fees including refund policy for deposits and maintaining financial records.
+- processing applications; - monitoring the number of offers made and accepted; - C.1.
+2/3, 3# - the admission of students, including verification of students' academic qualifications, - checking the financial viability of students; - student admission and enrolment; - payment of deposits/fees (including policy for refund of deposits) and maintaining financial records.